Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/RemoteLaunch-Guide.md

 -   **Test Configurations** -- this lets you create a data grid of possible test parameters and execute the test set multiple times, once for each unique combination:
 ![](img/RemoteLaunch_Guide_19.png)

+### RemoteLaunchX Command Line Options

+- **testset** -- If you would like to force execution of a test set regardless of its status, you can use the `-testset` command-line option just as in RemoteLaunch.
+Simply add `-testset:[ID]` where \[ID\] is the ID of the test set you would like to execute. e.g. `java -jar RemoteLaunchX.jar -testset:24 -testset:37`

+- **project** -- If you would like to limit the projects scanned by RemoteLaunchX, you can use the `-project` command-line option.
+Simply add `-project:[ID]` where \[ID\] is the ID of the project. e.g. `java -jar RemoteLaunchX.jar -project:1 project:6`

 ## Running RemoteLaunchX